-A study published in the Journal of Addictive Behavior by Edyta Charzyńska from University of Silesia, Poland estimate that around 15-16% of the general population may be affected by behavioral addiction.
 Treatment options for behavioral addiction include psychotherapy, support groups, and sometimes medication.
 It is crucial to address behavioral addiction early to prevent further harm and minimize the negative impact on individuals and their loved ones.

 Awareness and education about behavioral addiction are important to reduce stigma and promote understanding and empathy.
 Understanding behavioral addiction allows for early recognition and intervention, leading to better chances of recovery and improved overall well-being.

 What is the DSM-5?